Day Trip to Portofino

 Stroll Through the Harbor

-This is the perfect time to snap some photos while the light is still soft and golden.
+Adjust the cameraThis is the ideal time to take snapshots while the light remains soft and golden

-Late Morning: Visit Castello Brown
+Late Morning: Explore Castello Brown

 Dining by the Water

-Early Afternoon: A Walk to the Lighthouse
+Early Afternoon: Hike to the Lighthouse

 Enjoy the Coastal Views

-Late Afternoon: Relax and Unwind
+Late Afternoon: Rest and Recharge

 Time for Gelato

-My favorite flavors here are pistachio and lemon—they’re refreshing and perfect for a sunny afternoon.
+My favorite flavors here are pistachio and lemon — they’re refreshing and perfect for a sunny afternoon.

 Optional Boat Ride